ZeroBone/CStringMap/README.md

 * Interators for convenient hash map traversing.
 * Adjustable collapse/expand load factor.
 * The minimum capacity can be specified at initialization.
 The hash map will never get smaller than this value.
-* No destriptor heap-binding: you can allocate the hash table destriptor anywhere.
+* No destriptor heap-binding: you can allocate the hash table descriptor anywhere.
 * Readable and documented code.
 * Memory-safe: All memory errors are carefully handled and reported to the calee.
   This allows using this hash map implementation in robust software and on embedded platforms.